 Chief of Police – Vero Beach Police Department

 Chief Currey started his law enforcement career in 1990 as a patrolman with the Vero Beach Police Department, where he has worked his way up through the ranks.
-Over the past 24 years, he has worked in the Patrol Division, Detective Division, and Administration.
+During this time he has worked in the Patrol Division, Detective Division, and Administration.
 In September 2005, he was promoted to Deputy Chief of Police.
 On November 4, 2011, he was appointed Interim Chief of Police.
 On March 25, 2012 Currey was promoted to Chief of Police of the Vero Beach Police Department

 Chief Currey has a Bachelors Degree in Criminal Justice from Stockton State College in New Jersey, and a Masters Degree in Public Administration from Florida Atlantic University.
 He is also a graduate of the Southern Police Institute Administrative Officers Course in Louisville, Kentucky.